-In this section, we illustrate how to use our method to estimate the CERF of long-term exposure to ambient $PM_{2.5}$, on cardiovascular hospitalization rates among the elderly in the continental U.S. We use the dataset gathered from \citet{papadogeorgou2020causal} for this analysis.
+In this section, we illustrate how to select NC in practice and use our method to estimate the CERF of long-term exposure to ambient $PM_{2.5}$, on cardiovascular hospitalization rates among the elderly in the continental US \cite{papadogeorgou2020causal}.

-The unit of our analysis is at the zip code level labeled as $i$.
+Our analysis is at the zip code level, labeled $i$ , and includes $N =5362$ zip codes.
 The outcome $Y_i$ is defined as the logarithm of the hospitalization rate for cardiovascular diseases (codes ICD-9 390 to 459) among Medicare beneficiaries residing in zip code $i$ during 2013.
-The exposure $X_i$ is defined as the average daily levels of ambient $PM_{2.5}$ concentrations for 2011 and 2012 recorded by EPA (U.S. Environmental Protection Agency) monitors within a 6-mile radius of zip code $i$’s centroid.
-The dataset does not cover all the zip codes in the continental U.S. but those within this radius of an EPA monitoring site with more than 67\% of scheduled measurements.
-As a result, the analysis includes $N =5362$ zip codes.
-In addition, an extensive collection of covariates was assembled at the zip code level, including socio-economic, demographic, and cardiovascular disease risk factor information.
+Exposure $X_i$ is defined as the average daily levels of ambient concentrations $PM_{2.5}$ for 2011 and 2012 recorded by EPA (U.S. Environmental Protection Agency) monitors within a 6-mile radius of the centroid of zip code $i$.
+The data set does not cover all zip codes in the continental United States, but those within this radius of an EPA monitoring site with more than 67\% scheduled measurements.
+In addition, a large collection of covariates was assembled at the zip code level, including information on socioeconomic, demographic, and cardiovascular disease risk factors.
 See Table A.1. in \cite{papadogeorgou2020causal} for detailed information on these covariates.

-For illustration purposes, we consider one measured covariate, the logarithm of median household income for the zip code $i$, as an unmeasured confounder ($U$), and the benchmark CERF is the estimated CERF adjusting for $U$.
-To examine the performance of our approach, we mask the variable $U$ and compare whether using our BNP method with a pair of NCE and NCO variables can recover the benchmark CERF.
-We acknowledge the benchmark CERF is not the true CERF, which is unknown for real data applications, and we can further improve the benchmark CERF by adjusting for measured confounders that we do not consider in this example.
-Hence, it is important for readers to view our results not as scientific evidence for quantifying the causal effect of long-term exposure to ambient $PM_{2.5}$ on cardiovascular hospitalization rates among the elderly in the continental U.S. but as an illustration of novel statistical methods for addressing unmeasured confounding bias.
+For illustration purposes, we consider one measured covariate, the logarithm of median household income, as an unmeasured confounder ($U$), and the CERF benchmark is the estimated CERF after adjustment for $U$.
+To examine the performance of our approach, we mask the variable $U$ and compare whether using our BNP method with NC can recover the CERF benchmark.
+We acknowledge that the CERF benchmark is not the true CERF, which is unknown for real data applications, and we can further improve the benchmark CERF by adjusting for measured confounders that we do not consider in this example.
+Hence, the reader should not view our results as scientific evidence to quantify the causal effect of long-term exposure to ambient $PM_{2.5}$ on cardiovascular hospitalization rates among the elderly in the continental United States, but as an illustration of novel statistical methods to address unmeasured confounding bias.